Housing - Renato Cymbalista (FICA) and George Kafka - Crowdfunding Downtown

 GK So you were concerned this would lead to another form of property speculation?

 GK I’m interested in how your model scales.
-You’ve got this one apartment which was essentially gifted to you, and you have raised the money for a second.
+You’ve got this one apartment that was essentially gifted to you, and you have raised the money for a second.
 But in a huge city with such a great housing need, this is essentially still just an idea.
 How does the project grow?

 FICA We would have to take it case by case.
 We could say: “OK, these three families have to leave, out of twenty, but we will give them some money for the first month in the market.”
-Or if we have an apartment somewhere else, we can move a family into there.
+Or if we have an apartment somewhere else, we can move a family there.
 We would of course have to check the building.
 If we would have to displace 80% of the people already living there, we would not buy it.
 However, this idea is in very preliminary stages, and there are many legal and ethical issues to address before we can move forward with it.
 We would only do something like this if we felt it was safe and we were sure it would improve people’s lives.

 FICA apartment in São Paulo highrise, drawing by Paula Puiupo.